Counties 1 Midlands East (North): Promotion play-offs

-2008–09 promotion play-offs
+2008–09 promotion play-off

-As mentioned above the 2008–09 promotion playoffs in Midlands 3 were different due to RFU restructuring for the following season.
-The two runners up with the worst league records in the four regional divisions at this level would have to face each other for the final promotion spot, with the team with the superior league record having home advantage.
+As mentioned above the 2008–09 promotion play-off in Midlands 3 were different due to RFU restructuring for the following season.
+The two runners-up with the worst league records in the four regional divisions at this level played each other for the final promotion spot, with the team with the superior league record having home advantage.